 Q: How would you describe your style?

 A: I am always open to new styles and sounds.
 I put an emphasis on putting myself out there to experience new styles.
-I would say though that my lyrical style is certainly very romantic and cheesy at times, but it's almost always brought out of something real that I've felt.
+I would say though that my lyrical style is very talky and descriptive, and my production style is very unique in that I try to bring the one of a kind character out of every track I make.

 Q: Can you share one music production tip?